 If you notice these symptoms in yourself or someone else, you should seek medical attention immediately.

-Get Medical Attention Right Away
+Get Medical Attention Right Away if You've Been in a Car Accident

 If you were involved in a car crash or other type of accident, struck your head, and are experiencing any of the symptoms listed above, you should see a doctor right away.
 Head injuries can be extremely frustrating and frightening.
 There may be things that you have trouble doing after the accident that you normally had no problem doing before.
 There are medical professionals that can help.